ChhuongLe/TodoList/README.md

    * Usage of AsyncStorage to persist data
    * Add more front end functionality
       * Checkmarks on boxes
-      * Allow user to remove tasks when completed
+      * Allow user to have the option remove tasks or strike-out when completed